Edwardius/ed-eddy-edward-braindump/content/Roboting/C++/PIMPL and Forward Declarations.md

 - **Hide implementation details**: Keep private members truly private
 - **Reduce header dependencies**: Forward declarations instead of includes

+>**When to use** generally whenever you are using external, large header-only libraries.
+To stop people downstream from depending on such a large header during compilation.
+>
+>Can also be used to solve circular references.
+Though, generally the fact that you even ran into a circular dependency issue hints at a bigger design problem.
+>
+>If you need a complete type from the library, then thats when you gots to put it in the header.

 Related: [[Construction and Lifetime#Unique Pointer|unique_ptr usage]] | [[Encapsulation]]

 ```c++